shahriarHasan09/PlatoonSAFE/README.md

 - `Config RTM-SB-NN` RTM and synchronized braking are used during cruising and braking, respectively. `Neural Network` is used for predicting $\tau_{wait}$.
 In order to use `NN`, just set `*.node[*].prot.runNN` to `true`.
 Note that a pthon script is required to be executed in order to run NN (more details are provided below).

 ## Running the NN Algorithm ##
-NN algorithm is not integrated into PlatoonSAFE but it is connected to it using a UDP connection.
+In PlatoonSAFE, a UDP connection is used to perform predictions using the NN algorithm implemented in an external library.
 Therefore, in order to run `Config RTM-SB-NN`, it is necessary to run the NN externaly first.

 [`runSimNN.py`](examples/human/externalScripts/runSimNN.py) is the main script that runs the simulations using the NN defined in [`NNServerThread.py`](examples/human/externalScripts/NNServerThread.py).
-It connects to PlatoonSAFE simulator via UDP to exchange communication delays in the LeadVehicle of the platoon and predict thefuture ones.
-This script is only prepared to run one scenario, but with multiple seeds.
-This script will run the simulations as a terminal command.
-If the user want to execute only the NN and start the simulator from OMNet++, `runSimNN.py` must be changed to something similar to this:
+It connects to PlatoonSAFE simulator via UDP to exchange communication delays in the LV of the platoon and predict the future ones.
+The following script is only prepared to run one scenario, but with multiple seeds.
+This script runs the simulations from the command line.
+If the user wants to execute only the NN and start the simulator from OMNet++, `runSimNN.py` must be changed to something similar to this:

 ```` python
 import NNServerThread